mpnally/Terrifically-Simple-JSON/README.md

 ## Prior Art and Acknowledgements

 If you know RDF, you will recognize that Terrifically Simple JSON is a representation format for a data model that is loosely related to RDF.
-Adding a `self` property to a JSON object converts JSON's name/value pairs into triples, with the value of the `self` property providing the subject.
+Adding a `self` name/value pair to a JSON object converts JSON's name/value pairs into triples, with the value of `self` providing the subject.
-Terrifically Simple JSON objects without a `self` property are like RDF blank nodes.
+Terrifically Simple JSON objects without a `self` name/value pair are like RDF blank nodes.
 Terrifically Simple JSON is not trying to define a new RDF format or a new data model—its goal is to constrain the patterns of use of JSON to make Web API design easier.